Photo by Christin Hume on Unsplash

 But you do need to think about how your application handles exit signals.

 There are also selfish reasons to share information publicly, and it's ok to be selfish!
-Your company may have a public engineering blog that is in constant need of volunteers, and maybe contributing published articles can help you with your next promotion.
+Your company may have a public engineering blog in constant need of volunteers, and maybe contributing published articles can help you with your next promotion.
 Or maybe you're ready to move on from your company and you're looking to pump up your credentials to hiring managers.
 Or maybe you're trying to build a presence on social media or in engineering circles.
 Being publicly visible can help all of these goals!

 Closing thoughts

-In the order of nature we cannot render benefits to those from whom we receive them, or only seldom.
+In the order of nature we can’t render benefits to those from whom we receive them, or only seldom.
 But the benefit we receive must be rendered again, line for line, deed for deed, cent for cent, to somebody.
 Beware of too much good staying in your hand.
 It will fast corrupt and worm worms.
 Pay it away quickly in some sort.

 In that paragraph, Emerson is talking about paying debts, and the rest of the essay is about keeping one's life in balance.
 It's not quite the same as writing how-to guides, but I appreciate his opinion that it's one's responsibility to pass benefits on to others.